ge-vi/ba__fuel_calculator/README.md

 ## Installation and Configuration

 1. Install the Fuel Consumption Calculator module like any other Drupal module.
 2. For the Rest API to be enabled, install the restui module using composer require drupal/restui , enable it and enable the Fuel calculations API with methods - POST, accepted request format - json and authentication providers - cookie  enabled.
+Navigate to permissions and enable `Access POST on Fuel calculations resource` under RESTful Web Services for Anonymous users.
 2. On install the default values will be set which can be altered for the form on the configuration page at `/admin/config/system/fuel-default-settings`.
 3. Place the block on any page to provide quick access to the calculator.
 4. Or access the calculator as a page from `/fuel-calculator`.